cod3rs-ns/4-ml-siit-2017/ex-04-svm/README.md

 ## Technologies and libs
 - Python 2.7.x
 - pandas
-- numpy
 - scikit-learn

 ## Solution description
   We use **SVM (Support Vector Machine)** algorithm to predict output **class** of tumor (0-benign or 1-malign) for input data that contains 9 features.
-We tried all possible kernels from scikit-learn library and we assumed best results with **sigmoid** function.
+We tried all possible kernels from scikit-learn library and we achieved best results with **sigmoid** function.

   | Name       | Category   | Values                             |
   |:----------:|:----------:|:----------------------------------:|